 36. Remember the time after the interview

-Thank them for their time and consideration on a job interview, even if it’s just an email correspondence or phone call; this shows that you were thankful for what was given to you.
+Thank them for their time and consideration during a job interview, even if it’s just an email correspondence or phone call; this shows that you were thankful for what was given to you.

 When you’re interviewing for a job, it’s important to remember that first impressions really do matter.